intentrai/IntentR/README_APPROVAL_ANALYSIS.md

 ## Conclusion

-The Balut codebase is **well-architected and ready** for approval workflow implementation.
+The UbeCode codebase is **well-architected and ready** for approval workflow implementation.
 With existing auth, RBAC, and data patterns established, adding approval workflow is **straightforward and low-risk**.

 **Estimated delivery time**: 2-3 weeks with standard development practices (design, code, test, review).